saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

       // Create a new pty service when client connects. this.pty = new PTYService(this.socket);

-      // Attach any event listeners which runs if any event is triggered from socket.io client
+     // Attach event listener for socket.io
-      // For now, we are only adding "input" event, where client sends the strings you type on terminal UI. this.socket.on("input", input => {
+      this.socket.on("input", input => {
-        //Runs this event function socket receives "input" events from socket.io client this.pty.write(input);
+        // Runs this listener when socket receives "input" events from socket.io client.
+				// input event is emitted on client side when user types in terminal UI this.pty.write(input);
       });
     });